FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. At the bottom of every page there is a footer which content is consistent throughout all pages.
         2. In the page "About us" the users can insert their personal details to receive the newsletter and special offers/events.

+## Manual Testing

+### Common Elements Testing
+Manual testing was conducted on the following pages in order to assess responsiveness,funcionality and usability:

 ## Automated Testing

 ### Code Validation